Our

 Bill reminded me that the

-stickers were proudly displayed, and duly noted by all the other
+stickers were proudly displayed, and duly noted by all the

 entrants, organisers, and indeed everywhere they went.
 Bill's